gentok/Foreign_Image_News_Project/README.md

 The project answers following questions (or more).

- * Can foreign news coverge influence the importance (salience) perception of foreign countries (or areas)?
+ * Can international news coverge influence the importance (salience) perception of foreign countries (or regions)?
- * Can positive/negative foreign news coverage influence the positive/negative feelings toward foreign countries (or areas)?
+ * Can positive/negative international news coverage influence the positive/negative feelings toward foreign countries (or regions)?
- * Does the framing of foreign coverage condition the size of news influence on foreign countries (or areas)?
+ * Does the framing of international news coverage condition the size of news influence on foreign countries (or regions?

 ## 3. Data